SophieO1970/Delani-Studio/README.md

 ## Description

-- Delani studio project is a project that implements everything learnt from Bootstrap and jQuery to recreate a landing page for a fictional studio.
+- Delani studio project is a basic website project for displaying the kind of work the studio offers and a form to reach out to them.
 # Setup Instruction
 ## First Method
 1. In the terminal Navigate to the directory you want the project to reside in e.g (cd-/Desktop)